projectcontour/contour/site/content/docs/v1.0.1/httpproxy.md

 #### Session Affinity

 Session affinity, also known as _sticky sessions_, is a load balancing strategy whereby a sequence of requests from a single client are consistently routed to the same application backend.
-Contour supports session affinity on a per route basis with `loadBalancerPolocy` `strategy: Cookie`.
+Contour supports session affinity on a per route basis with `loadBalancerPolicy` `strategy: Cookie`.

 ```yaml
 # httpproxy-sticky-sessions.yaml